danhdanhtuan0308/RAGops/README.md

 ### Continuous improvement

 Future Improvement :
-- prometheus direct scraping metrics from application and Gafana to monitoring
 - Github Action for CICD (write function test and Ingeration testing )
 - Deploy on GKE or Cloud-Run ( only for the RAGsystem , not for others services )